rlworkgroup/proposals/logger/logger.md

 ## Background

 The current logger is simply a collection of global variables that needs to be replaced with a new object-oriented API that is easier to work with.
-I'm calling this new class **GarageLogger**.
+The class will simply be called **Logger**.

 **Problem Statement**
-The logger interface is a bolt-on, package-gobal mess that isn't multiprocess-aware and fails to conform to garage code

-**Scope**
-This PR encompasses creating a usable logger API for garage that is easily extensible and editable.
+A good logger should support many different input types and flawlessly handle all of them in a single data structure.
+It should send its data to multiple outputs and easily be extensible with new classes and features.

 **Goals**
-- Remove global scope
-- Wrap logger into singleton class
+- Singleton logger class
-- Define simple API
+- Simple API
-- Decouple frontend and backend
+- Single data structure for all types of logs
+- Support for multiple inputs
+- Support for multiple outputs simultaneously

 **Non-Goals**
-- Make the logger
+- Multiprocessing-awareness

 ## Design Overview